 Employees’ primary professional responsibility is to the Office.
-Office employees may engage in employment outside the Office and take part in outside activities, when the employment or activities are not likely to give rise to a real, apparent, or potential conflict of interest or in any way undermine the Office’s neutrality, objectivity, or impartiality.
-The following provides general guidance:
+Office employees may engage in employment outside the Office and take part in outside activities when the employment and activities are not likely to give rise to real, apparent, or potential conflicts of interest or in any way undermine the Office’s neutrality, objectivity, or impartiality.

 Gifts, hospitality, and other benefits

 The acceptance of gifts, hospitality, and other benefits is permissible if offers meet all of the following criteria:

-When fundraising for charitable organizations, Office employees should ensure that they have prior written authorization from their AAG to solicit donations, prizes, or contributions in kind from external organizations or individuals.
+When fundraising for charitable organizations, Office employees should ensure that they have prior written authorization from their AAGs to solicit donations, prizes, or contributions in kind from external organizations or individuals.

-Without unduly restricting their ability to seek other employment, employees should undertake to minimize the possibility of real, apparent, or potential conflicts of interest between their subsequent employment and their most recent responsibilities within the Office.
+Employees should undertake to minimize the possibility of real, apparent, or potential conflicts of interest between their subsequent employment and their most recent responsibilities within the Office.

 The Auditor General has the authority to reduce or waive the post-employment limitation period for an employee or former employee.
 Such a decision should take into consideration the following:

-- the circumstances under which the termination of service occurred;
+- the circumstances under which the termination of service occurred,

-- the authority and influence the employee possessed while in the Office; and
+- the authority and influence the employee possessed while in the Office, and

 - any other consideration at the discretion of the Auditor General.